MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/federation-and-external-access/sip-providers/manage-sip-federated-providers-for-your-organization.md

 ms.topic: article
 ms.prod: skype-for-business-itpro
 localization_priority: Normal
-description: ""
+description: "Learn how to configure support for users of SIP federated providers."
 ---

-# Manage SIP federated providers for your organization in Lync Server 2013
+# Manage SIP federated providers for your organization in Skype for Business Server

-This is preliminary documentation and is subject to change.
-Blank topics are included as placeholders.

 To configure support for users of SIP federated providers, you need to do the following: